Copenhagen & Stockholm with Maximillian Petty

 This trip is led by an expert Modern Adventure Trip Leader.
 They’re an experienced travel guide, a representative of Modern Adventure and your go-to person for questions or concerns on the trip.
 We’ll be joined throughout our adventure by local, expert guides who are deeply knowledgeable with respect to local cultures, customs and history and are passionate about sharing that with us.

 What is the cancellation policy?

 You may cancel on or before June 24, 2020 and receive a full refund minus a $500 per-person service fee.
 If you cancel between June 25 and July 29, there is a 50% cancellation fee.
 On or after July 30 there is a 100% cancellation fee.
-We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases family/medical emergency or cases of the trip being cancelled (See our Terms and Conditions for full details).
+We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases of family/medical emergency or cases of the trip being canceled (See our Terms and Conditions for full details).

 We’re at your service.